 - More efficient use of capital by closely managing the SaaS procurement process, and therefore avoiding redundant or low-value purchases.

-- Keep up with IT governance standards by ensuring regulatory compliance when managing your software stack.
+- Keep up with IT governance standards and augment risk assessment efforts by ensuring regulatory compliance when managing your software stack.

 - Adhere to spending limits and avoid overpaying vendors—especially when it comes to SaaS—by understanding how much you spend.